kexiZeroing/kexiZeroing.github.io/src/posts/explore-running-code-in-browser.md

 ### WebLLM and Pyodide
 WebLLM is a high-performance in-browser LLM inference engine, aiming to be the backend of AI-powered web applications and agents.
 It provides a specialized runtime for the web backend of MLCEngine, leverages WebGPU for local acceleration.

+> WebGPU is a new web standard for accelerated graphics and compute.
+The API enables web developers to use the underlying system's GPU to carry out high-performance computations directly in the browser.
+WebGPU is the successor to WebGL and provides significantly better performance.
+Before WebGPU support, ONNX Runtime Web *(Transformers.js uses ONNX Runtime to run models in the browser)* has adopted WebAssembly and WebGL technologies for providing an optimized ONNX model inference runtime for both CPUs and GPUs.

 ```js
 const selectedModel = "Llama-3-8B-Instruct-q4f32_1-MLC";